Sitting the LAT by remote proctoring

 - Your printed Admission Ticket

-- an appropriate photo-bearing Identification document
+- Current photo-bearing Identification document

-- a mirror or similar reflective device to show your proctor what is in front of you.
+- A mirror or similar reflective device to show your proctor what is in front of you.

 You should use the reverse page of the printed admission ticket to plan your responses.